 If you or someone you know has been hurt by gender violence, it is important to preserve evidence.
 Preserving evidence may be useful in obtaining a protection order or in proceeding with a criminal investigation should you choose to do so.
 Victims of gender violence are encouraged to preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents they may have that would be useful to university hearing boards/investigators or police.
 After a sexual assault, the victim should try to avoid activities that could potentially damage evidence such as bathing, douching, smoking, changing clothing, or cleaning the bed/linen/area where they were assaulted if the offense occurred within the past 120 hours.
-In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
+Evidence preservation is only one consideration, however.
+Your physical and mental health needs, or the necessity to work or attend classes may make it important to you that you change clothing or shower.
+If you have questions regarding preserving evidence, NACASA staff can offer you some options and guidance.
+In circumstances of sexual assault, if victims do not opt for forensic evidence collection, heath care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.